AceCentre/AccessBook/3AlternativesToMice/32a-morefamiliarlooking.md

 _Further information_

-There are different variants of standard mice, including but not limited to:

-* mechanical mice - these are the old fashioned mice with the ball fitted in the base.
-They required more movement than the more modern optical mice and were rather prone to being sticky!
-* optical and laser mice - these rely on LEDs \(light emitting diodes\) to detect two dimensional movement relative to a flat surface.
-These are the most common type of mice on the market.
-* ergonomic mice - these are a variant of optical and laser mice that are designed to be more comfortable to hold.
+Cornell University offer 10 tips for using a standard mouse to help avoid injury: http://ergo.human.cornell.edu/cumousetips.html

-* air, inertial and gyroscopic mice - these are mice that detect movement in three dimensions without the need for a flat surface. \[\*given that we have defined a standard mouse as something that moves on  flat surface, I'm wondering if these need to be relocated!
-Perhaps even to their own small sub-section?
-Otherwise we will need to revisit the standard definition!\*\]
+Need to put the gyroscopic mouse info somewhere:  air, inertial and gyroscopic mice - these are mice that detect movement in three dimensions without the need for a flat surface.